 When should you use a signed URL?

 In some scenarios, you might not want to require your users to have a Google account in order to access Cloud Storage, but you still want to control access using your application-specific logic.
 The typical way to address this use case is to provide a signed URL to a user, which gives the user read, write, or delete access to that resource for a limited time.
-Anyone who knows the URL can access the resource until the URL expires.
-You specify the expiration time when you create the signed URL.
+You specify an expiration time when you create the signed URL.
+Anyone who knows the URL can access the resource until the expiration time for the URL is reached or the key used to sign the URL is rotated.

 Options for generating a signed URL

 Cloud Storage supports several methods for generating a signed URL: